 How to control cash flow and your finances

-Any business executive knows that how to control cash flow and finances is one of the most critical business activities of any business, whatever size and structure.
-Over 90% of small businesses do not succeed in their 2nd year of trading and lack of cash and cash flow management are often cited as the main causes.
+Any business executive knows that controlling cash flow and finances is one of the most critical business activities of any business, whatever its size and structure.
+Over 90% of small businesses do not succeed in their 2nd year of trading, and a lack of cash and cash flow management is often cited as the main cause.
 Here are some key tips for those entrepreneurs out there.

-1) Analyze and forecast correctly your cash flow
+1) Analyse and forecast your cash flow correctly

-Ensuring that you have an adequate level of funding to pay staff and suppliers regularly will keep your business solvent and creating a cash flow management plan will also help you to spot and plan for potential cash shortfalls.
-Always expect the unexpected, don’t be too optimistic about revenue and expect there to be differences in your forecast and reality.
+Ensuring that you have an adequate level of funding to pay staff and suppliers regularly will keep your business solvent, and creating a cash flow management plan will also help you to spot and plan for potential cash shortfalls.
+Always expect the unexpected, don’t be too optimistic about revenue and expect there to be differences between your forecast and reality.

 How to Control your Finances